ssolanki511/Booknest/README.md

 3. If you haven’t set up Tailwind dependencies yet, you can install them with:

 ----- npm install -D tailwindcss postcss autoprefixer

+4. To run the tailwind css:

+----- npm run dev